rasoulnorouzi/cessc/README.md

 2. In the script, specify your dataset's path and name.
 3. Choose the model for fine-tuning from our available models.
 ### Reproducibility
-The provided Jupyter notebook (`reproducibility.ipynb`) guides you through the model training and evaluation process.
+The provided Jupyter notebook (`tutorial_reproducibility.ipynb`) guides you through the model training and evaluation process.
 Remember to restart the notebook kernel after each training session to maintain consistency.
 ## Project Structure
 ````
 cessc/